hint1412/hint1412.github.io/README.txt

-Dr. Xing Liu's personal website was built upon the "Editorial" template by HTML5 UP.
+Dr. Xing Liu's group website was built upon the "Editorial" template by HTML5 UP.
-Last updated by Xing Liu on 09/12/2024
+Last updated by Xing Liu on 03/18/2026

 ************************************************************************************
 Editorial by HTML5 UP